 Woonsocket's first Roman Catholic Church, St. Charles Borromeo, was founded in 1846.
 The orginal church building burned in 1862.
 The building you see today, designed by Patrick Keely, was built from 1868-1870.
 Keely designed hundred of Roman Catholic churches, including the Cathedral of Saints Peter and Paul in Providence, as well as St. Mary's in Newport.
 The church building was dedicated on October 15, 1870, and Consecrated on August 10, 1890.

 Significant changes to the interior of the building were made by Pator Rev. Mahoney from 1894 - 1907.
 The stained glass windows were installed in 1906/1907.
 Our windows were made in Munich, Germany by FX Zettler Studio.
 Our current Stations of the Cross were installed during the same period.
-In the 1980s a local artist was commished to paint our Stations.
+In the 1990s a local artist was commished to paint our Stations.
+All the windows and Stations of the Cross are detailed in The Church of Saint Charles Borromeo book below.

 In 1928, during the Pastorate of Fr.
-Holland, the side galleries were removed.
+Holland (see his book, St. Charles Old and New below), the side galleries were removed.
 The new organ was installed by the Kilgen Company of St. Louis, a gift of Mr. James Mullen.
 A new marble pulpit was installed with an oak canopy.
-The upper-sanctuary murals were painted by Munich artist Rudoplh Schmalzl.
+The upper-sanctuary murals (again, see The Church of Saint Charles Borromeo book below) were painted by Munich artist Rudoplh Schmalzl.
 The center mural depicts Mary with Jesus with Saint Charles Borromeo and Saint Francis of Assissi kneeling below.
-The left mural shows Saint Patrick and Saint Bridgeaint The right mural is Saint Monica and Saint Augustine.
+The left mural shows Saint Patrick and Saint Bridget.
+The right mural is Saint Monica and Saint Augustine.

 The Saint Charles school, which once stood on the corner of Earle and Daniel's street, was dedicated on July 4, 1898.
 In the following century, it became the first parocial school in the city to be leased to the public school department.
 The school was run by the Sisters of Mercy for 100 years.

 In 2016, after Fr.
 Finnegan's retirement, St. Charles Borromeo "clustered" with All-Saints Parish.
 St. Charles Borromeo Church remains open, with Fr.
-Dennis Reardon serves as pastor for both parishes.
+Dennis Reardon served as pastor for both parishes.

 In 2018, the rectory on North Main Street was sold, and the church building was re-assigned the new physical address of 8 Daniels Street by the City of Woonsocket.
 We currently share the office with All-Saints on Rathbun Street.